 The Athletic Training profession is an Allied Health Care profession devoted to the health and welfare of the physically active patient.
 Responsibilities of the ATS will vary greatly from one clinical education experience to the next.
 Each clinical site will have different expectations for the ATS.
 It is the responsibility of the student and the Clinical Preceptor to identify these expectations.
-At the beginning of each clinical education experience, students will meet with their assigned Clinical Preceptor and discuss the Clinical Education Experience Rotation Orientation Form (refer to EVALUE).
+At the beginning of each clinical education experience, students will meet with their assigned Clinical Preceptor and discuss the Clinical Education Rotation Orientation Form (Refer to Evalue for the example).